Send an Email

 Mobile Sources are the leading source of air pollution in Mecklenburg County.
 This category includes vehicles and pieces of equipment that emit pollutants while driving or moving throughout Mecklenburg County.
 Examples of Mobile Sources are on-road vehicles (cars, motorcycles, all types of trucks and buses) and nonroad equipment (tractors, dozers, locomotives, boats, lawnmowers, mobile generators).

 This broad category includes several smaller sources that emit similar pollutants and are clustered together in one geographical area.
-Examples of Area Sources include gas stations, dry cleaners, restaurants with char broilers or grills, and open burning.
+Examples of Area Sources include gas stations, dry cleaners, restaurants with char broilers or grills, open burning, and beneficial prescribed burns.

 Point sources release emissions from a smoke stack or vent, also known as a "point."
 Examples of Point Sources include concrete plants, metal fabrication, chemical manufacturing, printing operations, autobody repair shops, petroleum bulk storage and dispensing facilities.
 In Mecklenburg County, Point Source are the smallest source of air pollution.
 Information concerning permitted point sources can be accessed online at: Air Quality Permit Database.